develprr/metamatic-blog/_posts/2022-04-11-wrap-easter-eggs-faster-to-give-perfect-gifts.markdown

 dedicated pockets based on their type.

-Now, if you have ever really tried it you will say it's just an insane task to do that - you are not going to be doing much else than sorting out Legos if you go for it.
+Now, if you have ever really tried it you will say it's just an insane task - you are not going to be doing much else than sorting out Legos if you go for it.
 You'll be doing it only to realize that they are all mixed up again at the next occasion.

 So much about Legos.
 Let's talk about something merrier, it's already Easter for God's sake!

-## About easter eggs, then
+## About Easter eggs, then

-The same dilemma applies to all aspects in life - you can achieve some reasonable cost saving and get things done faster if you do some preparational organization first - but it is also very important to take into account the cost of preparation - if the cost of pre-organization is high in relation to the expected gain in the actual target activity, it may fundamentally affect the calculus on how much sense it makes to optimize in the first place.
+The same dilemma applies to all aspects in life - you can achieve some reasonable cost saving and get things done faster if you do some preparation first - but it is also very important to take the cost of preparation into account - if the cost of pre-organization is high in relation to the expected gain in the actual target activity, it may fundamentally affect the calculus on how much sense it makes to optimize in the first place.

-For example, if you want wrap Easter eggs into fancy paper and it is a major hassle, you may want just to leave it altogether and focus on something that is actually fun.
-So let's forget about easter eggs.
+For example, if you want to wrap Easter eggs into a fancy paper and it is a major hassle, you may just want to leave it altogether and focus on something that is actually fun.
+So let's forget about Easter eggs.

 ## About coding, then